DACA RENEWAL CALCULATOR

 Are you planning to apply to renew your DACA and wondering when you should send your renewal application to U.S. Citizenship and Immigration Services (USCIS)?
 The handy calculator available at the bottom of this page can help you decide.

-NORMAL PROCESSING TIMES: Apply 120 to 150 days before EAD expires
+Recommendation by USCIS: Apply 120 to 150 days before DACA and EAD expire

-In the past we’ve said that the best time for you to submit your DACA renewal application is 120 to 150 days before the date your current DACA and EAD expire.
-And our DACA renewal calculator will tell you the beginning and end dates of that particular “application window.”
+USCIS recommends that you submit your DACA renewal application 120 to 150 days before the date your current DACA and EAD expire.
+Our DACA renewal calculator will tell you the beginning and end dates of that particular “application window.”

-Using our DACA renewal calculator should not take the place of getting advice from a qualified attorney or from an accredited representative of a reputable nonprofit organization that provides legal services to immigrants.
+Using our DACA renewal calculator should not take the place of getting advice from either a qualified attorney or an accredited representative who works for a reputable nonprofit organization that provides legal services to immigrants.

 Plan ahead!
 It may take weeks or even months to gather all the documents and evidence you need, such as records related to any contact you’ve had with law enforcement.
 And it may take a while to get an appointment with a legal service provider or to find a free legal clinic that can help you with your application.

-REMEMBER: The calculator below was designed for normal application processing times (see the explanation above).
+REMEMBER: The calculator below was designed for you to find out when the USCIS-recommended 120-150 day “application window” begins and ends (see the explanation above).
 So in the calculator:

 • the “Submit … AFTER” date is 150 days before the EAD expiration date